stripe-samples/checkout-one-time-payments/README.md

 ```
 git clone https://git.corp.stripe.com/adreyfus/stripe-recipe-template
 ```

+Some things to note:
+* Update the Java artifactId to use a recipe specific name.
+Update the README with the right package name.

 2. Update the sample recipe README below and delete this boilerplate text.

-3. Instructions on hosting TBD
+3. Instructions on hosting TBD.

-## Sample recipe README
+# Sample recipe README

+Below is everything you should include in your original recipe README.
+Everything above should be deleted.

 # Name of recipe
 A brief description of what this recipe shows.
 Keep it 3 - 5 setences.